 “The ideas for improvement give me more confidence to walk my 7-month baby around Wainuiomata safely and it seems I won't have any accessibility problems.”

 Temporary materials were used during the trial to create an adaptive layout that could quickly be altered as needed.
-For the semi-permanent design we’ll be using more durable materials with a greater visual appeal and the community will be invited to select artwork used at intersections in the project area.
+For the semi-permanent design we’ll be using more durable materials with a greater visual appeal.

 You can view the full report from the pop-up trial here.